-As part of the mental health service review, NCL CCG will work together with our health and care system partners to develop a consistent and equitable core service offer that improves the outcomes and experiences of people of all ages with mental health problems.
+As part of the mental health service review, we are working with our health and care system partners to develop a consistent and equitable core service offer that improves the outcomes and experiences of people of all ages with mental health problems.

 Our ambition is to:

 - Improve access to care for children and adults needing mental health support, whether that is access to talking therapies for common disorders, such as stress and anxiety, post-natal mental health care or treatment for those with severe mental illness or in crisis.

 - Buy sustainable mental health services that are responsive to the needs of service users and improve outcomes, giving equal priority to both mental and physical health needs, which is a key ambition of the NHS Long Term Plan.

 - Plan, buy and deliver mental health services with greater focus on more care delivered in the community and in a more joined up way.
 For example, we want to expand services in to schools and colleges for children and young people to support early intervention and prevent escalating need.

 - Ensure that mental health services are responsive and meet the needs of children, young people and adults now and in the future, and are well-equipped to manage the expected demand resulting from the Covid-19 pandemic.